Christopher Markus and Stephen McFeely

-Christopher Markus (born January 2, 1970) and Stephen McFeely (born February 24, 1970) are American screenwriters and producers.
-McFeely and Markus were the second and the third most successful screenwriters of all time in terms of U.S. box office receipts with a shared total gross of over $3.1 billion.
-However, in overall, they are the highest grossing screenwriters altogether in terms of worldwide box office with the total gross of $9.3 billion.
+Christopher Markus (born October 16, 1969) and Stephen McFeely (born February 24, 1970) are American screenwriters and producers.
+McFeely and Markus are the first and second most successful screenwriters of all time in terms of U.S. box office receipts, with a shared total gross of $3.175 billion.

-They gained worldwide recognition for their works that include The Chronicles of Narnia film franchise and the Marvel Cinematic Universe (MCU), having written all three Captain America films (The First Avenger, The Winter Soldier and Civil War), in addition to Thor: The Dark World, Avengers: Infinity War and Avengers: Endgame, which is currently the second highest-grossing film of all time unadjusted for inflation.
+They gained worldwide recognition for their works that include The Chronicles of Narnia film franchise and the Marvel Cinematic Universe (MCU), having written the first three Captain America films (The First Avenger, The Winter Soldier and Civil War), in addition to Thor: The Dark World, Avengers: Infinity War, and Avengers: Endgame, which is currently the second highest-grossing film of all time unadjusted for inflation.
 They also created ABC's Agent Carter TV series, set in the MCU.

 Life and career

 Christopher Markus

-Markus was born on January 2, 1970, in Buffalo, New York.
+Markus was born on October 16, 1969, in Buffalo, New York.
 He is the son of Budapest, Hungary-born physician Dr. Gabor Markus and registered nurse Rosemary Golebiewski Markus.
 He has two siblings, sisters Jennifer and Elizabeth.
 Markus earned a B.A. in creative writing from Rutgers University in 1991.
 His father is Jewish while his mother is Catholic.
 As of April 2012, Markus is married to Claire Saunders.